 - aligns the collective responsibility of the members of the administrative, management and supervisory bodies with the revised sustainability reporting requirements, including by requiring them to ensure that the company reports in accordance with the reporting standards;

 - requires auditors to perform a limited assurance engagement on a company's sustainability reporting and requires Member States to ensure that consistent requirements are set out for all persons and firms who are allowed to provide the opinion on the assurance of sustainability reporting; the Commission also proposes to amend the Audit Directive, in relation to this new requirement.

 Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017, amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement (Shareholder Rights Directive II), reinforcing certain shareholders' rights, and seeking to encourage their engagement with the management of companies, with a focus on long-term interests and sustainability, was transposed into the Portuguese legal system by Law 50/2020 of 25 August.
-The Directive applies since the transposition deadline, 10 June 2019, except for the provisions specified in the Commission Implementing Regulation (EU) 2018/1212 of 3 September 2018, whose transposition deadline was 3 September 2020.

 This Directive applies as regards companies whose shares are admitted to trading on a regulated market in the EU.
 It establishes requirements in order to encourage shareholder engagement in corporate governance of the company, in particular in the long term, which can help improve the company's financial and non-financial performance, including as regards environmental, social and governance factors.
 Those requirements include transparency obligations for asset managers and institutional investors.